OmDongaonkar03/Translation-Widget/README.md

 2. **Backend Script (`translate.php`)**:
    - Receives text from the frontend
    - Constructs a prompt for the Gemini API
-   - Handles communication with Google's Gemini 1.5 Pro API
+   - Handles communication with Google's Gemini API
    - Returns translated content back to the frontend

 ## Setup Instructions